 The Social Security Amendments of 1983 provide for taxation of up to one-half of Social Security benefits in excess of certain income thresholds.
 The Omnibus Reconciliation Act of 1993, P.L.
 103-66, amended this provision so that up to 85 percent of benefits could be subject to taxation.
-The additional amounts collected from this 1993 provision are paid to the Hospital
+The additional amounts collected from this 1993 provision are paid to the Hospital Insurance Trust Fund; no additional income is due the Social Security trust funds as a result of the enactment of the 1993 law.

 1 The quinquennial adjustment for military service wage credits is authorized to be appropriated every 5 years, if it is determined necessary.
 Appropriations are needed to effectuate transfers from the general funds to the trust funds, but not from trust funds to general funds.
-We initially requested \$1 million in FY 2011 for a transfer from the general funds to the Federal Disability Insurance Trust Fund, but later determined that transfers should instead be made from the trust funds to the general fund in FY 2011.